Merovex/Merovex/business-thoughts/turnaround-plan.md

 So here's hoping you did a great job at Step 5.

-**Step 9**: *In six months, relaunch the company with a single, crisp, coherent message and strategy.*
+## Step 9: In six months, relaunch the company with a single, crisp, coherent message and strategy.

 Then go dark again and go right back to work.